carpentries/instructor-training/episodes/11-practice-teaching.md

 >     i.e., people give feedback on themselves as well as on others.
 > 5. After everyone has given feedback on all of the videos,
 >     return to the main group and put everyone's feedback about you into the Etherpad.
 >
+> **Distributed trainings:**
+> Your Trainer will split the group into virtual break-out rooms.
+Follow the instructions above
+> but do not record each other.
+Instead, give each person feedback immediately after they finish their
+> turn teaching.
+>
 > This exercise should take about 25 minutes.
 {: .challenge}